EOEboh/mastering-react-workshop/README.md

-# Sails Conf 2024 Abuja
+# Mastering React: Building Predictable Apps Workshop

 The goal of this project is to showcase the best practices in building very reliable React applications.